 If my sources are correct, the Crankbrothers Stamp 7 pedals are probably the most used premium mountain bike flat pedals on the market.

 It looks great.
-Crankbrothers offers two different sizes for all their pedals, with the Stamp 7 large aluminium pedal body measuring 114 x 111 x 13 mm.
+Crankbrothers offers two different sizes for all their pedals, with the Stamp 7 large aluminum pedal body measuring 114 x 111 x 13 mm.

 The pedal body has a very slightly concave shape, which aids in keeping your foot in place.
-And 20 front-loading pins enables a nice symmetric design.
+And 20 front-loading pins enable a nice symmetric design.

 The combination of design, color options, and bearing setup with service kits makes this flat pedal a winner among the competition.